JueWang268/journally/README.md

 - [ ] date on entry item changes to ISO string after changing the date

 ## TODO
- - The Entry Item makes a query call eveyr time the date is changed by a key.
-Fix it.
+ - The Entry Item makes a query call eveyr time the date is changed by a key
+ - The Quill Editor still doesn't debounce because it is triggered every keystroke